hobg0blin/MachinesArePoetsToo/README.md

 For some of the code samples (especially the ml5 stuff), it’s easiest if you have Python installed because running them in the p5 web editor gets tricky.
 Don’t worry, you don’t have to learn Python for this workshop!
 We’ll just be using it to run a local server.
 If you do have Python installed, just run `python -m SimpleHTTPServer -8000` (for Python 2) or `python -m http.server -8000` (for Python 3).
 From there, navigate to `localhost:8000` in your browser (all work best in Chrome).

 ## Basic Javascript Text Generation
-A simple way of generating random text strings with p5 and a text corpus taken from the works of James Baldwin: [p5 sketch](https://editor.p5js.org/bront/sketches/AD2S1JkDh).
+A simple way of generating random text strings with p5 and an Amiri Baraka poem: [p5 sketch](https://editor.p5js.org/brondle/sketches/nvSxWVJS3)

+And a slightly more complicated one that loads an external text corpus taken from the works of James Baldwin: [p5 sketch](https://editor.p5js.org/brondle/sketches/p6caUhGel).

 ## Tracery